SorenSeeberg/MrDatabase/README.md

 - Experimented with script generation, but performance is too terrible
 - Refactored database_connection (now DatabaseConnection) to better distinguish between mutation, query and batch.
 - Added ConType enum class (mutation, query, batch)
-- Cleanup, Simplification and Optimization of Table class
+- Cleanup, simplification and optimization of Table class
+- Cleanup, simplification and optimization of MrDatabase class
 - Added autoincrementation for integer primary keys
+- Changed the pyside demo to use the new DatabaseConnection
+- Added record instance type hint example to documentation

 ### Version 0.9.4 Alpha
 - Added code examples to README.md